armory/documentation/_spinnaker_install_admin_guides/okta.md

 Verify that the gate-URL is the one entered in Okta with `:8084/saml/SSO` appended to it.

-Validate that the service-addess-url in your halconfig file is the gate-URL.
+Validate that the service-addess-url in your configuration is the gate-URL.